Mark Cahill Biography

 Do we wish to hurt Mark Cahill?
 Absolutely not.
 We want to see him reconciled to his Christian brethren (Matthew 5:23-24).
 We want to see his integrity and reputation restored.
 And we want to see him in a right relationship with Jesus Christ.

 Is Cahill a false convert?
 We do not know.
-But so long as he continues to hate his Christian brethren (1 John 3:15), as long as he remains unrepentant (Psalm 17:11-13), we at CARM are very concerned for Mark Cahill (Hebrews 10:26-31).
+But so long as he continues to hate his Christian brethren (1 John 3:15) and as long as he remains unrepentant (Psalm 17:11-13), we at CARM are very concerned for Mark Cahill (Hebrews 10:26-31).

 Join us in praying for Mark Cahill.